USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_DEPVMOS: land use specific deposition velocity file
 [Return to Table 7-1](#depv_mos_t)

 This optional 3-D CCTM file contains the deposition velocity (m s<sup>-1</sup>) for the final time step of the hour for each land use type within a grid cell.
 This output file is structured with the land use category being the 3rd dimension (i.e. equivalent to the layers in a concentration file).
 So, for model runs using the NLCD land use category system, the files will have 40 "layers".
-This file is only created if the ModDepv environment variable in the BuildScript is set to stage (rather than m3dry) and if the CTM_MOSAIC environment variable in the RunScript is set to Y (Default is N).
+This file is only created if the DepMod environment variable in the BuildScript is set to stage (rather than m3dry) and if the CTM_MOSAIC environment variable in the RunScript is set to Y (Default is N).

 <a id=dry_dep_mos></a>